Left- and right-hand traffic: Steering wheel position

-In RHT jurisdictions, vehicles are typically configured as left hand drive (LHD), with the steering wheel on the left side of the passenger compartment.
-In LHT jurisdictions, the reverse is true as the right hand drive (RHD) configuration.
+In RHT jurisdictions, vehicles are typically configured as left-hand drive (LHD), with the steering wheel on the left side of the passenger compartment.
+In LHT jurisdictions, the reverse is true as the right-hand drive (RHD) configuration.
 In most jurisdictions, the position of the steering wheel is not regulated, or explicitly permitted to be anywhere.
 The driver's side, the side closer to the centre of the road, is sometimes called the offside, while the passenger side, the side closer to the side of the road, is sometimes called the nearside.

 Most windscreen wipers are preferentially designed to better clean the driver's side of the windscreen and thus have a longer wiper blade on the driver's side and wipe up from the passenger side to the driver's side.
 Thus on LHD configurations, they wipe up from right to left, viewed from inside the vehicle, and do the opposite on RHD vehicles.

+In both LHD and RHD vehicles, gear shifters are in the same position, and the shift patterns are not reversed.

 Historically there was less consistency in the relationship of the position of the driver to the handedness of traffic.
 Most American cars produced before 1910 were RHD.
-In 1908 Henry Ford standardised the Model T as LHD in RHT America, arguing that with RHD and RHT, the passenger was obliged to "get out on the street side and walk around the car" and that with steering from the left, the driver "is able to see even the wheels of the other car and easily avoids danger."
-By 1915 other manufacturers followed Ford's lead, due to the popularity of the Model T.
+In 1908, Henry Ford standardised the Model T as LHD in RHT America, arguing that with RHD and RHT, the passenger was obliged to "get out on the street side and walk around the car" and that with steering from the left, the driver "is able to see even the wheels of the other car and easily avoids danger."
+By 1915, other manufacturers followed Ford's lead, due to the popularity of the Model T.

-In specialised cases, the driver will sit on the nearside, or curbside.
+In specialised cases, the driver will sit on the nearside, or kerbside.
 Examples include: